Virtues and DeVices: The 7 Deadly Digital Sins

 Conclusion

 Digital distraction, cyber-addiction, phubbing and online outrage are all “socially transmitted diseases”.
 We pass these habits on to others, most notably our children.
-Kids take their cue from their parents when it comes to their online habits, so we need to be thoughtful and intentional about what we do online, for their sake and ours.
+Kids take their cue from their parents regarding their online habits, so we need to be thoughtful and intentional about what we do online, for their sake and ours.

-Thankfully there is much we can do at a practical level to ensure that the way we handle our technology enhances rather than hurts our relationships and the lives of those we love.
+Thankfully, there is much we can do practically to ensure that our handling of technology enhances rather than harms our relationships and the lives of those we love.

 Follow Tim Healy: